-- 20. Audits of occupational pension schemes may only be carried out by a registered auditor or other person approved by the Secretary of State for Work and Pensions. - 21.
-The auditor appointment is that of a firm (or a sole practitioner) and not an individual.
+- 21. The auditor appointment is that of a firm (or a sole practitioner) and not an individual.
 No director, partner or employee of the audit firm may act as trustee of a scheme that is an audit client of the firm.
-Furthermore, a person cannot be appointed as auditor where: - That person is a member of the scheme; - That person is employed under contract of service by the trustees or managers of the scheme; or - That person is an employer in relation to the scheme. - 22.
+Furthermore, a person cannot be appointed as auditor where: - that person is a member of the scheme: - that person is employed under contract of service by the trustees or managers of the scheme: or - that person is an employer in relation to the scheme. - 22.
 In addition, a firm cannot audit a pension scheme if an audit partner of that firm is a director of a participating employer.
-However, this ineligibility rule does not apply in relation to the accounts and auditor's statement for a relevant scheme which had at least 500 participating employers on the first day of its accounting period. - 23.
-Any scheme auditor who acts as trustee is guilty of an offence.
+However, this ineligibility rule does not apply in relation to a scheme which had at least 500 participating employers on the first day of its accounting period. - 23.
+Any scheme auditor who acts as trustee of a scheme they audit is guilty of an offence.